 Sometimes I have an idea of what portraits or textures I'd like to use but that's about as far as I go in terms of planning.
 Through experience I've learned what works well so there are certain things I won't try.

-Who are some other artists/photographers that inspire you?
 I'm always looking to be inspired but work with a sense of humor impresses me the most.
 Dany Peschl's Disturbation and Ben Sandler's Coincidence are good examples.

 What's next for you?